PRO-2684/scheval/README.md

           - `vscode`: Respect `json.schemas` field at `.vscode/settings.json` if present
           - `suffix`: Validate `<filename>.json` with `<filename>.schema.json` under working directory

-  -e, --exclude <EXCLUDE>
-          What smart excluding features to use.
-Available: TBD

   -h, --help
           Print help (see a summary with '-h')